Local shelters rescue pups from Puerto Rico

 Only four of the homeless dogs — one at Suncoast and three with the Animal Welfare League — ended up with temporary homes in the two local shelters.

-"When the pups arrived, there were more rescues than dogs, and the rescuers made sure they went home with truckloads," Suncoast Human executive director Maureen O'Nell told the Sun in an email Thursday.
+“When the pups arrived, there were more rescuers than dogs,” Suncoast Humane Society executive director Maureen O’Nell told the Sun in an email.
 Not as many dogs were airlifted from the island as originally anticipated.

-Suncoast decided to take care of the last, unwanted 6-year-old, black dog described as frightened and lame in its front right paw.
+Suncoast decided to take care of the last one, an unwanted 6-year-old, black dog described as frightened and lame in its front right paw.
 The stray, the size of a border collie, was found abandoned and leashed to a fence in Puerto Rico.

 “No one was interested in him,” O’Nell said.
 “Suncoast Humane Society is used to embracing the unwanted, the last of the litter, so to speak.
 There was no way after making such a brave journey he was going to get left behind.”